|©2004-2022 The Home Inspection Company, Inc. DBA Professional Home Inspection Co.

 In the case where a long term test is desired, an Alpha Track

 canister is placed in the home for 3 to 12 months.
 For this method,

 the detector is a small piece of special plastic or film inside a small

 container.
 Air being tested diffuses through a filter covering a hole in

-prefer to run the tests for a longer period, generally 4-6 months in
+recommend running the tests for a longer period, generally 4-6

-order to account for seasonal variations of our region.
+months in order to account for the seasonal variations of our region.

 |Our Mission Statement: